Joseph Naso: Arrest, trial and conviction

 Nevada parole and probation authorities arrested Naso in April 2010.
 While searching his home, authorities discovered a handwritten diary in which Naso listed ten unnamed women with geographical locations.
-On April 11, 2011, he was charged with the murders of Roggasch, Colon, Parsons and Tafoya.
+The diary excerpts showed how Naso stalked and sexually assaulted his victims and then photographed them in sexual poses alongside mannequin parts.
+On April 11, 2011, he was charged with the murders of Roggasch Ashby, Colon, Parsons, and Tafoya.
 The police listed all four victims as prostitutes.
-The other six women mentioned in the diary remained unidentified.

 Later, prosecutors Dori Ahana and Rosemary Sloat introduced evidence identifying Patton and Dylan.
 On August 20, 2013, Naso was convicted by a Marin County jury of the murders.
 On November 22, 2013, a Marin County judge sentenced him to death for the murders.

-Naso was also a person of interest in the Rochester Alphabet murders of 1971–73 case since four of his victims bore double initials, just as the Rochester murder victims and Naso had lived there for a long time.
-Naso, however, was ruled out of that case when DNA found on Californian victims was not matched to the DNA found on a Rochester victim's body.